 November to February: dry season, mild temperatures, blue skies.
 Rainy season (June–October): superb landscapes, quiet temples, short afternoon showers.

 Key takeaways Official Angkor Pass exclusively at Angkor Enterprise (37, 62, or 72 USD depending on duration).
 Three days of visits and four nights on-site is the right format.
-Open at 5 AM for sunrise at Angkor Wat.
-Free entry for Cambodian nationals, holders of visa K (diaspora), and foreign residents for 2 years or more.
-Ideal season: November to February, but the monsoon offers nearly deserted temples and beautiful light.
+Opening at 5 AM for sunrise at Angkor Wat.
+Free entry for Cambodian nationals, K visa holders (diaspora), and foreign residents for 2 years or more.
+Ideal season: November to February, but the monsoon offers almost empty temples and beautiful light.